FAQ for journalists

 When did the DDR Museum open?

-How did the museum come about?
+How did the idea for the museum come about?

 How many objects does the DDR Museum own?